Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Introduction

-{\bf Articulation of the paper and our contribution.} In Section~\ref{sec:warm}, we consider the case where the jobs have arbitrary processing times and the preemption, i.e. the possibility to interrupt the execution of a job and resume it later, is allowed.
-We denote this problem as $1~|~r_j,d_j, pmtn, T~|~(\#~\mbox{{\em calibrations}})$.
-We present an optimal quadratic-time algorithm for the problem.
+A notable statement from \cite{bender2013efficient} attracted our attention: ``{\em As a next step, we hope to generalize our model to capture more aspects of the actual ISE problem.
+For example, machines may not be identical, and calibrations may require machine time.
+Moreover, some jobs may not have unit size}".

+\paragraph{Our contributions.} In this paper, we investigate the single-machine case without resource augmentation, and we study the complexity status of different variants of the calibration cost minimization problem.
+In Section~\ref{sec:warm}, we study the problem when the jobs may have arbitrary processing times, and the preemption of the jobs is allowed: the processing of any job may be interrupted and resumed later.
+Clearly, by using the optimal algorithm of \cite{bender2013efficient} for unit-time jobs, we can directly obtain a pseudopolynomial-time algorithm by splitting jobs into unit-processing time jobs and replacing every job by a set of unit-time jobs with cardinality equal to the processing time of the job.
+We propose a polynomial-time algorithm for this variant of the problem.
 Then, in Section~\ref{sec:arbitrary_pj}, we study the case of scheduling a set of jobs when $K$ different types of calibrations are available.
-Each calibration type is associated with a length $\ell_i$ and a cost $f_i$.
+Each calibration of type $k$ is associated with a length of $T_k$ and a cost $f_k$.
 The objective is to find a feasible schedule minimizing the total calibration cost.
-We show that the problem, denoted as $1~|~r_j,d_j, pmtn, \{\ell_1,\ldots, \ell_K \}~|~cost(\mbox{{\em calibrations}})$ is NP-hard.
+We show that the problem with arbitrary processing times is NP-hard, even when the preemption of the jobs is allowed.